Deputy Regional Director

-The Pacific Region encompasses extraordinary ecological diversity with habitats ranging from tropical forests and coral reefs at Palmyra Atoll National Wildlife Refuge, to old-growth rainforests west of the Cascade mountain range of Oregon and Washington, to remote coastal and Pacific islands teeming with millions of seabirds, to glacial lakes and streams in Washington's Northern Cascades, to arid shrub-steppe habitat in southern Idaho.
+The Pacific Region contains diverse habitats, from coral reefs at Palmyra Atoll NWR, to old-growth rainforests in the west of the Cascade mountain range, to glacial lakes and streams in Washington's Northern Cascades, to arid shrub-steppe habitat in southern Idaho.

-These habitats support over 400 threatened and endangered species, many unique and endemic plant and animal communities, and a variety of land-use considerations.
+These habitats support over 400 threatened and endangered species, many unique and endemic plant and animal communities, and a variety of diverse land ownership patterns and land-use considerations.

 U.S. Fish & Wildlife Service